China is a hotbed of innovation and there is an abundance of opportunities for foreign…

-In our last post we talked about how to take digital payments in China.
+In our last post we talked about how digital payments in China work.
 For consumers, it really has never been so easy.
 But what’s it like for you, as a business owner, to take payments?
 The climate in online (and retail) shopping is very different in China to the rest of the world, so we’ve broken down the main payment systems you need to know about in order to do business in the Middle Kingdom – as well as how to get them easily onto your site.

 The Payment Ecosystem In China